habilelabs/angular-material-seed/README.md

 I am using angular cli as start.
 I clubbed it with  angular (angular 2 formally known as angular) material (https://material.angular.io/)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.32.3.
+#Why we created this seed

+This is a quick start seed project for angular.io and angular material UI.
+This project demonstrate sample project structure, router and modular structure.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.
+Please install [Angular CLI](https://github.com/angular/angular-cli) before starting this.

 ## Development server